akareen/Football-Data-Analysis/README.md

 ```
 'country_name', 'league_name', 'year', 'date', 'time', 'home_team', 'away_team', 'home_score', 'away_score', 'home_odds', 'draw_odds', 'away_odds', 'implied_home', 'implied_draw', 'implied_away'
 ```

+There are 1,285 CSV files in total with over a million rows of data.
+The data is updated weekly, so the number of rows will increase over time.

+The date is stored in the format dd-mm-yyyy, the time is stored in the format hh:mm and is GMT+11.
+The odds are stored in decimal format, the implied odds are calculated from the decimal odds.

 ## 📚 Data Guide